Hoka One One Sky Arkali - Women's Review

-The Sky Arkali has a very unique style that is part approach shoe and part hiking shoe.
+The Sky Arkali has a unique style that is part approach shoe and part hiking shoe.
 The upper is lined with padded, stretchy mesh and covered with rubber and more rigid mesh.
-The midsole is oversized EVA while the sole is Vibram rubber.
+The midsole is oversized EVA, while the sole is Vibram rubber.

-There is a reason that the comfort rating of each pair of hiking shoes in our review counts as 25% of the overall score.
-You absolutely want good traction and a stable ride, weather resistance is a plus, and durability is valuable.
+There is a reason that the comfort rating of our top-ranked women's hiking shoes counts as 25% of the overall score.
+You want good traction and a stable ride, weather resistance is a plus, and durability is valuable.
 But if your shoes aren't comfortable to wear, you won't have a good day out on the trail.
 The Sky Arkali delivers comfort all day long, with an oversized, cushioned midsole that we found to be plush and responsive.

 Last year's Top Pick for Comfort is, not coincidentally, also made by Hoka One One.
-The Tor Summit is still one of the most comfortable shoes in the test, but with the Sky Arkali we get slightly more bounce in the midsole which left our feet feeling quite fresh after pounding up and down lava trails.
+But with the Sky Arkali, we get slightly more bounce in the midsole, which left our feet feeling relatively fresh after pounding up and down lava trails.
 Additionally, the upper is lined with cushioned and flexible mesh that feels like a little pillow on the top of the foot.
-Lacking a waterproof liner, the Sky Arkali is also more breathable than the Tor Summit, which leads to less sweaty feet, which is hands-down more comfortable!
+Lacking a waterproof liner, the Sky Arkali is also more breathable than other shoes we tested, leading to less sweaty feet and hands-down more comfortable!

-The height of the upper provides extra protection from debris and vegetation, and it also feels soft, for a little extra comfort around the ankle.
-At first glance, we thought the velcro straps were solving a problem that doesn't exist, but when we used them hiking we appreciated how functional they are!
-We were able to tighten the heel strap when we wanted our heels a little more locked down, or loosen the top strap when we needed more flex.
+The height of the upper provides extra protection from debris and vegetation, and it also feels soft for a little extra comfort around the ankle.
+At first glance, we thought the velcro straps were solving a problem that didn't exist, but when we used them hiking, we appreciated how functional they were!
+We could tighten the heel strap when we wanted our heels a little more locked down or loosen the top strap when we needed more flex.
 We made quick adjustments that ensured the Sky Arkali always fit like a glove.

-Like our other highly rated shoes in this metric, such as the Tor Summit and the Oboz Sawtooth II, these shoes withstood the additional weight of a heavy pack without compressing underfoot.
+Like our other highly rated shoes in this metric, these shoes withstood the additional weight of a heavy pack without compressing underfoot.

-The Sky Arkali, like the Tor Summit, provides a good amount of arch support, even though the insole is quite thin.
-Both have wide midsoles and rubber heel supports that provide excellent stability on uneven and steep slopes.
-Where the Arkali slightly edges out the Summit is in the height of the upper which closes softly and securely to keep out pebbles and sand.
+The Sky Arkali provides a good amount of arch support, even though the insole is relatively thin.
+They have wide midsoles, and rubber heel supports that provide excellent stability on uneven and steep slopes.
+The Arkali has one of the highest uppers we tested, and it closes softly and securely to keep out pebbles and sand.

 The toe cap is covered with a very tough, high-abrasion rubber that withstood our challenging testing ground and protected our toes from bumps and scrapes.

-There are a lot of eyelets for the laces and they start far forward on the toe, allowing for a lot of adjustability.
+There are a lot of eyelets for the laces, and they start far forward on the toe, allowing for a lot of adjustabilities.
 Because the Sky Arkali has a very roomy toe box and a lot of flex in the fabric, ladies with a very narrow foot may not be able to adjust the shoe for maximum lateral support.
-If you're looking for a stiffer shoe, the Oboz Sawtooth II Low BDry is an excellent choice.
+If you're looking for a stiffer shoe, there are better choices.

-The traction on the Hoka One One Sky Arkali is comprised of a Vibram sole and multi-directional lugs.
-We had total confidence in them on loose scree, and up and down slopes.
-They also shined on rock scrambles, where the lug pattern was noticeably more secure than that of the Tor Summit.
-For extended slab climbing you might want a shoe with a stickier rubber sole, such as the Merrell Moab 2 Waterproof or the Sawtooth II.
+The traction on the Hoka One One Sky Arkali comprises a Vibram sole and multi-directional lugs.
+We had total confidence in them on loose scree and up and down slopes.
+They also shined on rock scrambles, where the lug pattern was noticeably more secure than others we tested.
+You might want a shoe with a stickier rubber sole for extended slab climbing.

-No question this shoe looks beefy!
-Surprisingly, it weighs in at 1 pound 11 ounces for the pair, exactly the same as the Moab 2 Waterproof, and is only 6 ounces heavier than The North Face Safien GTX, while being much more protective and comfortable.
-Hoka One One is primarily known for making running shoes, and we assume that their lightweight know-how is being used on their hiking shoes.
+No question, this shoe looks beefy!
+Surprisingly, it weighs in at 1 pound 11 ounces for the pair, the same as other shoes that look much lighter while being much more protective and comfortable.
+Hoka One One is primarily known for making running shoes, and we assume their lightweight know-how is being used on their hiking shoes.

-However, our experience tells us that a shoe with more rubber and leather will likely prove to be more durable over time.
-If that is of big concern, then take a look at the Oboz Sawtooth II, our Editors' Choice Award winner.
+However, our experience tells us that a shoe with more rubber and leather will likely prove more durable over time.
+If that is of big concern, then look at the leather shoes in our test, including the Editor's Choice.